nepunepu11/TVE/Details.md

 Twitch integrations for VTubers Extension!
 # Description
 TVE (Twitch Integrations for VTubers Extension!) is a software designed to run alongside VSeeFace to allow VTubers to give their streams more interactability with their models.
 Do you want your chat to be able to throw objects at your Avatar?
 Have you ever wanted your Avatar to ragdoll when a Viewer redeems a channel reward?
 Maybe you've wanted the ability for your viewers to even stab your Model through events, commands and rewards?
 All of it is possible with TVE!

+This Extension was fully programmed by Nepu (Me) and will be distributed through Itch.io (If I do release it publicly, for now its all for babi Juncker)

 # Current Capablities
 - Throw and stab objects at/into your Vtuber Model through Channel Points!
 - Advanced Post Processing to allow better rendering of your Model!